arkrow/PyMusicLooper/README.md

 ## Acknowledgement

 This project started out as a fork of [Nolan Nicholson](https://github.com/NolanNicholson)'s project [Looper](https://github.com/NolanNicholson/Looper/).
-Although at this point only a few lines of code remain from that project due to adopting a completely different approach and implementation, without their contributions this project would not have been possible.
+Although at this point only a few lines of code remain from that project due to adopting a completely different approach and implementation; this project would not have been possible without their initial contribution.

 ## Version History